 The government also wants to help the so-called “tenant electricity scheme” get off the ground.
 While homeowners have long been able to profit from the energy transition by installing solar panels on their roofs and receiving feed-in payments in return, people living in rented flats have not been able to participate.
 Landlords of such blocks of flats often don't have enough incentives to install solar PV on these houses and letting their tenants use it.
-The EEG 2021 increases the level of the tenant electricity surcharge to increase attractiveness.
+The EEG 2021 raises the level of the tenant electricity surcharge to increase attractiveness.

-More wind turbines in the south
+More wind turbines and biomass in the south

-In return, the proposal seeks to get rid of the so called “grid congestion zones”, areas (mostly in the North of Germany) where onshore wind expansion had to be smaller because a high input of more renewable power would have likely caused grid problems.
+In return, the law seeks to get rid of the so called “grid congestion zones”, areas (mostly in the North of Germany) where onshore wind expansion had to be smaller because a high input of more renewable power would have likely caused grid problems.
 The ministry states that this instrument did not work “for several reasons”.

 Negative power prices

 Negative power prices occur when very low electricity demand (e.g. on bank holidays) coincides with high power input, e.g. from coal and nuclear power plants plus renewable input from solar PV and wind during particularly sunny and/or windy days.
 Negative market prices drive up the renewables surcharge, so the EEG 2021 is forcing new renewable installations to react more flexibly to avoid excess production during such times.
-They will cease to receive their feed-in remuneration when the spot market price is negative for 15 consecutive minutes, instead of 6 consecutive hours as is the case for existing renewable sources.
+They will cease to receive their feed-in remuneration when the spot market price is negative for one hour, instead of 6 consecutive hours as is the case for existing renewable sources.
 The government reasons that plant operators will have to “find their own ways of hedging against negative price phases, for example by entering into cooperation agreements with storage operators, by using new plant technology that enables more continuous electricity production or by entering into hedging transactions on the electricity futures market”.

 In line with its new hydrogen strategy, the government wants to exempt producers of green hydrogen from having to pay the renewables surcharge on the power they use (and at the same time prevent power from getting more expensive for everyone else).
 But this aspect would have to be added later because the stakeholder dialogue on this point was still ongoing, the ministry writes.

-Criticism of the first draft
+Criticism of the bill

 These are the main points criticised by industry groups: